near/docs/docs/1.concepts/1.basics/account.md

 - `Account ID` consists of `Account ID parts` separated by `.`
 - `Account ID part` consists of lowercase alphanumeric symbols separated by either `_` or `-`.

-Account names are similar to a domain names.
+Account names are similar to domain names.
 Anyone can create a top-level account (TLA) without separators, e.g. `near`.
 Only `near` can create `alice.near`.
 And only `alice.near` can create `app.alice.near` and so on.
 Note, `near` can NOT create `app.alice.near` directly.

 Regex for a full account ID, without checking for length: `^(([a-z\d]+[\-_])*[a-z\d]+\.)*([a-z\d]+[\-_])*[a-z\d]+$`